 After about 1.5hr of steep hiking uphill then down again you reach a formed track and panoramic views at Sylvesters lookout.
 You might meet day visitors at the lookout, snapping the picture-postcard scene across the Fassifern Valley to peaks of the Scenic Rim.
 In spring, giant spear lilies adorning the cliff face sprout impressive, huge, red flower spikes.

-Just west of Sylvesters lookout, leave the graded track again and follow the escarpment south through a tangle of vines and prickly rainforest.
-The next 2-3hr in the dense rainforest is quite slow and views are minimal, but it has some more open sections with lovely groves of piccabeen palms.
+Just west of Sylvesters lookout, turn off the lookout track again and follow the escarpment south through a tangle of vines and prickly rainforest.
+The next 2-3hr in the dense rainforest is quite slow and views are minimal, but it has some more open sections and lovely groves of piccabeen palms.
 About 2.5km after leaving Sylvesters lookout, the trail turns west away from the escarpment and follows a ridgeline into the headwaters of Dalrymple Creek.
-A series of steep zigzags bring you down into the gully, where the trail turns left (south), and joins the Cascades circuit—an easier Grade 4 track leading from the camping and picnic areas of Goomburra.
+A series of steep zigzags bring you down into the gully, turn right following the markers and walk to the junction with another creek and then turn left.
+You soon meet the Cascades circuit—an easier Grade 4 track leading from the camping and picnic areas of Goomburra.

 Day 4: Banshee SRT walkers camp to Cunninghams Gap

 Elevation and difficulty: Moderate.
+Rough surface and many obstacles, some rock scrambling.
 Undulating with steep uphill sections, followed by long descent.

 Topographic map sheets: Glen Rock 9342-23, Mount Develin 9341-14 and Cunninghams Gap 9341-11